OLD SCHOOL AVIATION ADVENTURE NOVELS? YOU’RE IN THE RIGHT PLACE.

 WHO AM I?

-I fell in love with aviation stories the old-fashioned way: I got hooked on them as a kid listening to family legends.
-My grandfather and great-uncle were World War II pilots, and they filled my childhood with tales you’d swear were made up—running rum from Cuba in a PBY, getting shot down in a B-17 over Germany, and surviving a POW camp.
+I fell in love with aviation the old-fashioned way—listening to family legends.
+My grandfather and great-uncle were World War II pilots who filled my childhood with tales you’d swear were made up: running rum from Cuba in a PBY, getting shot down in a B-17 over Germany, surviving a POW camp.
 That’ll wire your brain for adventure pretty early.

-I grew up and became a filmmaker and aerial cinematographer and went chasing stories across Africa, Haiti, Greenland… and a few places I still can’t talk about without sounding like I’m auditioning for a spy movie.
-I’ve spent thousands of hours shooting from aircraft and helicopters, which is a fancy way of saying I’m happiest low and slow with the door off.
-(Far too few hours as pilot-in-command, but my logbook is slowly building time.)
+I became a journalist, filmmaker and aerial cinematographer, chasing stories across Africa, Haiti, Greenland, and a few places I can’t mention without sounding like I’m auditioning for a spy movie.
+I’ve spent thousands of hours shooting from aircraft—happiest low and slow with the door off.
+My aviation documentary Return to the Big Skies: Miss Montana to Normandy screened at EAA AirVenture Oshkosh.